AdobeDocs/target-learn.en/help/experiences/visual-experience-composer-for-single-page-applications-feature-video-use.md

 doc-type: use
 ---

-# Using the Visual Experience Composer for Single Page Applications (SPA VEC) in Adobe Target{#using-the-visual-experience-composer-for-single-page-applications-spa-vec-in-adobe-target}
+# Using the Visual Experience Composer for Single Page Applications (SPA VEC) in Adobe Target

 >[!VIDEO](https://video.tv.adobe.com/v/26249?quality=12)

-## Overview {#overview}
+## Overview

 * The SPA VEC can be used to create A/B and Auto-Allocate tests and Experience Targeting (XT) activities
 * The SPA VEC does not support Auto Target, Automated Personalization, or Recommendations activities